chronicleprotocol/documentation/docs/Products/VerifiedAssetOracle/adapters.md

 # Adapters

-## What Is an Adapter?

-Chronicle's Proof of Asset oracles implement the most widely used, non-deprecated functions of the `IChainlinkAggregatorV3` interface including `latestRoundData()`, `decimals()`, and `latestAnswer()`.
-However, for integrations that depend strictly on a Chainlink-compatible interface, an adapter layer is required to bridge the two.

-## Integrating with Chainlink Adapters
+## Integrating a Chronicle Proof of Asset Oracles with a Chainlink Adapter
+Chronicle's ChainlinkAdapter enables compatibility between Chronicle's Proof of Asset Oracles and Chainlink's `IChainlinkAggregatorV3` interface, exposing the standard Chainlink read functions: `latestAnswer()`, `latestRoundData()`, and `decimals()`.

 :::important
 When integrating a Proof of Asset Oracle via a Chainlink adapter, your smart contract address will be whitelisted on the associated **Router** — not on the adapter itself. **Make sure to integrate the adapter address — not the oracle or router address directly — into your smart contract.**